cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 - **Synchronized clocks**: simultaneous clock reads at any two correct validators differ by at most `PRECISION`;

-- **Bounded message delays**: the end-to-end delay for delivering a message to all correct validators is bounded by `MSGDELAY`.
+- **Bounded message delays**: the end-to-end delay for delivering a `Proposal` message, broadcast by a correct proposer, to all correct validators is bounded by `MSGDELAY`.
-This assumption is restricted to `Proposal` messages, broadcast by proposers.

 `PRECISION` and `MSGDELAY` are consensus parameters, shared by all validators, that define whether the timestamp of a block is acceptable,